Sherman5A/microsoft-notes/azure/management/cost-management.md

 Using more computer resources, mean you pay more.

-Alternative, pay for resources in advance, and recive discounts on reserved resources up to 72%.
+Alternative, pay for resources in advance, and receive discounts on reserved resources up to 72%.

 ## Maintenance

 Provisioning a VM provisions additional resources such as storage and networking.
-When the VM is deprovisioned those additional resources may not deprovision at the same time.
+When the VM is de-provisioned those additional resources may not de-provision at the same time.

 ## Geography